Test for independence of long-range dependent time series using distance covariance: Introduction

-In Section \ref{subsec:limit_theorem}, we establish a non-central limit theorem for stochastic processes with values in an $L_2$-Hilbert space.
-This limit theorem is of independent interest and additionally provides the basis for deriving the asymptotic distribution of the distance covariance of subordinated Gaussian processes in Section \ref{subsec:conv_dist_corr}.
-Depending on the dependence in the data, the standardization and the limit of distance correlation vary.
-In both cases, the limits are not feasible, such that test decisions are based on a subsampling procedure.
-We prove the validity of the corresponding subsampling procedure in Section \ref{subsec:subsampling} and assess the finite sample performance of a hypothesis test based on the distance covariance through simulations in Section \ref{subsec:simulations}.
-In particular, we compare its finite sample performance to that of a test based on the sample covariance.
+Section \ref{sec:main} contains the main theoretical results of our work: Section \ref{subsec:notation} introduces the (empirical) distance cross-covariance as an element of an $L^2$-Hilbert space.
+Section \ref{subsec:main} establishes the testing procedure for deciding on whether two time series are independent based on the empirical distance cross-covariances and an approximation of the test statistics distribution by subsampling.
+Along the way, the asymptotic distribution of the empirical distance cross-covariance function, and of the proposed test statistic are derived under the test's hypothesis of independent data-generating processes.
+Under the weaker assumption of a stationary, ergodic bivariate data-generating process, consistency of the empirical distance cross-covariance and of the proposed test is established.
+Moreover, we prove the validity of the corresponding subsampling procedure as approximation of the distribution of any measurable function of two independent, stationary LRD time series, i.e. in a setting that applies to the considered situation, but may be of interest in other contexts, as well.
+As basis for deriving the asymptotic distribution of the distance cross-covariances of subordinated Gaussian processes, Section \ref{subsec:CLT} establishes a non-central limit theorem for processes with values in the corresponding $L^2$-Hilbert space.
+The limit theorem is not specially geared to applications of distance cross-covariance functions.
+It is thus of particular and independent interest, and, therefore, considered separately.
+We assess the finite sample performance of a hypothesis test based on the distance covariance through simulations in Section \ref{subsec:simulations}.
+In particular, we compare its finite sample performance to that of a test based on the empirical covariance.
 For this purpose, we also establish convergence results for this dependence measure.
-Different dependencies between the vectors are considered.
-It turns out that only linear correlation is better detected by Pearson's sample correlation, while all other dependencies are better detected by distance correlation.
+Different dependencies between time series are considered for a comparison between the two testing procedures.
+It turns out that only linear dependence is better detected by a test based on the empirical covariance, while all other dependencies are better detected by a test based on the empirical distance covariance.
 An analysis with regard to cross-dependencies between the mean monthly discharges of three different rivers in Section \ref{sec:data} provides an application of the theoretical results established in this article.